Venafi/kubernetes-demos/README.md

 # Getting started with Venafi TLS Protect For Kubernetes

 ## Assumptions
-- You are a Venafi Jetstack Secure customer and you have access to credentials to access enterprise builds
+- You are a Venafi TLS Protect for Kubernetes (TLSPK) customer and you have access to credentials to access enterprise builds
-- If you do not, sign up for an account at https://platform.jetstack.io and reach out for access to credentials
+- If you do not, sign up for an account at https://platform.jetstack.io and reach out for access to credentials.
+Getting access to enterprise images is controlled by a feature flag that needs to be enabled.

 ## Setting up your environment
 - Copy [settings-template.sh] (settings-template.sh) as `settings.sh`.
 Run `cp settings-template.sh settings.sh`.
 This is a one time work unless new environment variables are introduced in the template.
+We update the version numbers of Helm charts and images regularly so keep your `settings.sh` up-to-date with the template.
 - Set the JS_ENTERPRISE_CREDENTIALS_FILE in `settings.sh` with the file location of JSON credentials that you have been provided to pull enterprise images.
 - Additionally, file `settings.sh` contains environment variables that will be used throughout the setup and configuration.
 Make sure to set the values as needed.
-Examples are provided in the comments.
+Examples are provided in the template.

 ## Creating your Kubernetes cluster
 The scripts are written with the assumption that you will be setting up a GKE cluster and as such have access to Google Cloud Platform.
 If you plan to operate in a cluster other than GKE, you can ignore the cluster creation and jump right into cluster configuration.

 - To create a cluster including a Google Certficate Authority Service, simply run `make fresh-start`
-- This will create a brand new GKE cluster, a new Google Certificate Authority Serivce and installs Jetstack cert-manager along with the policy approver addon.
+- This will create a brand new GKE cluster, a new Google Certificate Authority Service and installs a few required components.
+The target used for the required components is `cluster-addons`
 - It should take about 10 mins to build and configure a cluster.

 ## Configuring your Kubernetes cluster